jt14den/SWC-Cheatsheets/openrefine-sql.md

 - Check to make sure columns look right.
 	- Get an idea of problems: missing data, data not filled in, note column
 - OpenRefine can work with lots of different types of data: Excel, TSV, etc.
-- Switch to rows mode, and show 50 rows at a time.
+- `Switch to rows mode`, and show 50 rows at a time.
 (Records groups rows with the same data in the first row)

 ### Text Facets (8 minutes)
   - Groups rows with the same value for that column
-  - Lets you filter and edit many rows at once.
+  - Lets you filter your data and edit many rows at once.
   - `Facet > Text Facet for Tree Species`
   	- Bulk Editing: `Edit White PIne`
   	- Subsetting: `Include White oak`
-  	- Edit individual cell (mouseover)
+  	- `Edit cell` (mouseover)
-  	- Include multiple tree species (Maples)
+  	- `Include` multiple tree species (Maples)
   	- `Invert selection` (all except Maples)
   - Flagging: Flag "Red oak (?)" `Edit Rows > Flag Rows`